Akuukis/LiquidHumanity/Readme.md

 -------------------------------------------------------------------------------
 > Target: 700 words

 Lets open this chapter top down.
-According to H. Bull, *World Order* is patterns or dispositions of human activity that sustain the elementary or primary goals of social life among mankind as a whole, but *International Order* is such order among states only.
-Last few centuries, international order was a good proxy for world order because states were predominant de facto forms of sovereign actors within the world community.
-Unfortunely or perhaps luckily, there are multitude of authors[1] that see a decline of states system for already few decades, although they don't agree on what will take its place.
-Nevertheless, as states are declining the well studied international order is little of use for understanding the less studied world order in future and already today.
-There are various guesses what's coming next and each of them have very different implications for the future, but that discussion is out of scope of this paper.
-Therefore I will move on with the school of though that sees our time as a transition into a new world order of durable chaos within *Neomedieval order*, and here's why it was chosen.
+According to Hedley Bull, *World Order* is characterized by patterns or dispositions of human activity that sustain the elementary or primary goals of social life among mankind as a whole, while *International Order* is order among states only.
+Over the last few centuries, international order was a good proxy for world order because a state was the predominant form of sovereign actors within the world community.
+Unfortunately -- or perhaps luckily -- there are a multitude of authors[1] that have written about a decline of the system of states for several  decades, although there is disagreement on what will take its place.
+Nevertheless, as states decline, the well-studied international order is of little use for understanding the less-studied world order of today, let alone of the future.
+There are certainly a variety of guesses about what's coming next, and each of them have very different implications for the future, but that discussion is out of the scope of this paper.
+Therefore I will move on with the school of thought that sees our time as a transition into a new world order of durable chaos within the “*Neomedieval order*”, and why it was chosen.

-What we see today around is that states share the world politics with a multitude of non-state actors: organizations such as the United Nations, companies such as Apple, nonprofit groups such as Red Cross, and various drug cartels and terrorist organizations.
-Many of these nonstate actors wield power globally on par with state actors, rendering the state-centric Westphalian order weak if not impossible.
-If that stands true, current world order would best be described as *neomedievalism*: "a non-state-centric, multipolar international system of overlapping authorities and allegiances within the same territory".[2]
+What we see today around is that states share the politics of the world order with a multitude of non-state actors: organizations including the United Nations, companies such as Apple, nonprofit groups like the  Red Cross, and of course, a variety of drug cartels and terrorist organizations.
+Many of these nonstate actors wield power globally on a par with state actors, rendering the state-centric Westphalian order weak at best, if not imminently collapsing.
+If that is true, the current world order might best be described as *neomedievalism*: "a non-state-centric, multipolar international system of overlapping authorities and allegiances within the same territory".[2]
 For some, neomedievalism represents an alternative to the Westphalian order, as showed by Philip Cerny, Mark Duffield, Stephen Kobrin, Jörg Friedrichs, and others.
-This proposal builds builds upon this worldview.
+This proposal builds upon this worldview.

 Sean McFate in his book "Modern Mercenary" summarizes the importance of shifting the perspective on world affairs: